hellogaga/FSD_capstone/README.md

 2. Install all the dependencies according to the instructions before.
 3. git clone this repo to your local folder using `https://github.com/hellogaga/FSD_capstone.git`
 4. Navigate to **setup.bat** and revise **all environment varialbes** section with your own.
+5. run `setup.bat` in cmd prompt.
-5. Login to your PostgreSQL through `psql -U yourusername` and build a local database named **dict** through the following in the computer console `CREATE DATABASE dict;`
+6. Login to your PostgreSQL through `psql -U yourusername` and build a local database named **dict** through the following in the computer console `CREATE DATABASE dict;`
-6. Navigate to the local folder and run the following commands.
+7. Navigate to the local folder and run the following commands.
 They will initiate the required tables in the application.
 ```sh
 python manage.py db init
 python manage.py db migrate